wraabe/DHisWhat/whatisdh_ac.md

 English Departments*, this is the definition that was given:

 > "The digital humanities, also known as humanities computing, is a field of study, research, teaching, and invention concerned with the intersection of computing and the disciplines of the humanities." [@kirschenbaum2010 pp. 2]

-> "The digital humanities, also known as humanities computing, is a field of study, research, teaching, and invention concerned with the intersection of computing and the disciplines of the humanities." [@kirschenbaum2010]

 ### What Does That Mean?